Aliases for IL1R1 Gene

 GeneCards Summary for IL1R1 Gene

-IL1R1 (Interleukin 1 Receptor, Type I) is a Protein Coding gene.
-Diseases associated with IL1R1 include schnitzler syndrome and cinca syndrome.
-Among its related pathways are MAPK signaling pathway and NF-KappaB Family Pathway.
-GO annotations related to this gene include signal transducer activity and protease binding.
-An important paralog of this gene is IL1RAP.
+IL1R1 (Interleukin 1 Receptor Type 1) is a Protein Coding gene.
+Diseases associated with IL1R1 include Schnitzler Syndrome and Cinca Syndrome.
+Among its related pathways are Monoamine Transport and MAPK signaling pathway.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and protease binding.
+An important paralog of this gene is IL1RL2.

 Receptor for IL1A, IL1B and IL1RN.
-After binding to interleukin-1 associates with the corecptor IL1RAP to form the high affinity interleukin-1 receptor complex which mediates interleukin-1-dependent activation of NF-kappa-B, MAPK and other pathways.
+After binding to interleukin-1 associates with the coreceptor IL1RAP to form the high affinity interleukin-1 receptor complex which mediates interleukin-1-dependent activation of NF-kappa-B, MAPK and other pathways.
 Signaling involves the recruitment of adapter molecules such as TOLLIP, MYD88, and IRAK1 or IRAK2 via the respective TIR domains of the receptor/coreceptor subunits.
 Binds ligands with comparable affinity and binding of antagonist IL1RN prevents association with IL1RAP to form a signaling complex.
+Involved in IL1B-mediated costimulation of IFNG production from T-helper 1 (Th1) cells (PubMed:10653850).